apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 The result is `FSDataOutputStream`, which through its operations may generate new filesystem states with updated values of `FS.Files[p]`

+The behavior of the returned stream is covered in [Output](outputstream.html).

 #### Implementation Notes

 * Some implementations split the create into a check for the file existing